renovatio4ever/project-3/README.md

 ![Sample Dashboard](https://imagizer.imageshack.com/img921/2808/8KhKX4.jpg)

 - Custom Dashboard powered by a number of API's from Google.
 Sample data is masked for this particular demo.
 Any API can be leveraged to populate the web-part (i.e. line, bar, pie chart) with meaningfull data.
+- Dashboards may contain interactive maps (with pins!) selecting range around pin will add or substract data.
+Very useful for crowd or rollup calculations!

 ## Downloading the Project
 ```